jhlywa/chess.js/README.md

 `newlineChar` that may occur elsewhere in a PGN, such as `.` or `x`, as this will result in unexpected behavior.

-The `sloppy` flag is a boolean that permits chess.js to parse moves in non-standard notations.
+The `strict` flag is a boolean (default: `false`) that instructs chess.js to only parse moves in Standard Algebraic Notation form.
 See `.move` documentation for more information about non-SAN notations.

-The method will throw and exception if the PGN failed to parse.
+The method will throw and exception if the PGN fails to parse.

 ```ts
 const chess = new Chess()